Skip to content ↓

 1. Introduction

-1. This policy outlines the approach approved by the Trust relating to the acceptance by Directors, staff, Board and Committee Members, and governors of gifts and hospitality of whatever nature from outside the Trust, whether from individuals or organisations.
+1. This policy outlines the approach approved by the Trust relating to the acceptance by Directors, staff, Board and Committee Members, and CCMs of gifts and hospitality of whatever nature from outside the Trust, whether from individuals or organisations.
 The policy also outlines the approved approach to the offering of gifts and hospitality by the Trust.

-1. Within the terms of the policy, Directors, staff Board and Committee Members, and governors are expected to exercise common sense.
-If they are in any doubt they must consult the Trust’s CFO, Company Secretary, Academy Lead or the Chair of the Audit and Risk Committee (for Board Members), and in every case declare the offer or acceptance of a gift using the Trust’s ‘Declaration of Gifts and Hospitality’ form, subject to the defined minimum level (see Appendices E1 and E2).
+1. Within the terms of the policy, Directors, staff Board and Committee Members, and CCMs are expected to exercise common sense.
+If they are in any doubt they must consult the Trust’s DCEO, Company Secretary, Academy Lead or the Chair of the Audit and Risk Committee (for Board Members), and in every case declare the offer or acceptance of a gift using the Trust’s ‘Declaration of Gifts and Hospitality’ form, subject to the defined minimum level (see Appendices E1 and E2).

 • Offers of hospitality should only be accepted if there is a genuine need to represent the Trust;